Kleinschmidt-Group/Temperature-Analysis-Model/README.md

   July-August weeks (ISO weeks 26-35).
 Model fit is evaluated using Nash-Sutcliffe Efficiency (NSE; Nash & Sutcliffe 1970).
   Reference: Mohseni et al. (1998); Mantua et al. (2010)

+  NOTE (Forebay only): The Jul-Aug only model shows poor fit (NSE ~0.04), likely due to forebay thermal inertia and reservoir operations.
+The all-weeks model (NSE ~0.48) is used for projections.
+The delta method (applying modeled changes to observed baselines) reduces bias from absolute prediction errors.

 Step 4 -- Future Climate Projections
   Applies CMIP5 air temperature warming deltas to the fitted Mohseni model